beagreatengineer/how-to-develop-perfect-crud/EN.md

 - [Latency, throughput, and availability: system design interview concepts](https://igotanoffer.com/blogs/tech/latency-throughput-availability-system-design-interview) - A more detailed explanation of why fast processing HTTP requests is so important.

 # 📈Logs and Metrics

+Metrics:

-- et up Prometheus metrick with data about the state of HTTP API and application runtime.
+Set up Prometheus metrick with data about the state of HTTP API and application runtime.
 We recommend using settings that collect application performance metrics using RED (Rate Error Duration)](https://www.infoworld.com/article/3638693/the-red-method-a-new-strategy-for-monitoring-microservices.html) and [USE (Utilization Saturation Errors)](https://www.brendangregg.com/usemethod.html) methodologies:
   - [prometheus, promauto, promhttp for Go](https://prometheus.io/docs/guides/go-application/)
   - [starlette-prometheus for Python](https://github.com/perdy/starlette-prometheus)

+Logs:
 - [Logs should only be sent to stdout](https://12factor.net/logs)
 - [Logs should have a strict format like JSON](https://coralogix.com/blog/json-logging-why-how-what-tips/)